patrickbeavis/wordLengthFinder/README.md

 Characters such as "&" will be counted as one word of length one.

 Preceding punctuation -
-If a word is preceded by either single or double quotes, then these will not count towards the length of the word.
+If a word is preceded by any of:  ( ' "
+Then these will not count towards the length of the word.
 Any other special characters will be considered as contributing towards the length of the word. e.g. "Hello" is one 5 letter word. !Hello is one 6 letter word.

 ------------------------------------------------------------